It’s More than You Think. People Generally Use Only 1/4 of What Is Recommended.

 Because of these dangers, physicians recommend you always protect your skin from the sun, starting early in life.
 And with sunscreen, that means not skimping.

-SPF numbers are commonly advertised on sunscreen bottles, usually between SPF 15 and SPF 50.
+SPF (Sun Protection Factor) numbers are commonly advertised on sunscreen bottles, usually between SPF 15 and SPF 50.

 A SPF of 15, then, means that with sunscreen on, a person can be exposed to 15 times more UV radiation than normal before burning.
 Dermatologists normally recommend that people with acne use a sunscreen product with an SPF between 15 – 30.

-One of the reasons why doctors recommend applying so much volume of sunscreen is because they want to make sure you are hitting the 2mg/cm2 concentration, since that is what is used to determine a product's SPF, or sun protection factor.
-If you use less, then you will not be getting the promised protection.4
+One of the reasons why doctors recommend applying so much volume of sunscreen is because they want to make sure you are hitting the 2mg/cm2 concentration, since that is what is used to determine a product’s SPF.
+If you use less, then you will not be getting the promised protection.4,7

 Things to Be Aware of with SPF